ros2/ros2_documentation/source/Concepts/Intermediate/About-Buffer-Backends.rst

 Backends are told about every matched endpoint via ``on_creating_endpoint`` (local) and ``on_discovering_endpoint`` (remote).
-They use these hooks to decide whether a given pub/sub pair is actually compatible with the backend's transport -- for instance, a GPU IPC backend might only accept peers on the same host and the same physical device.
+They use these hooks to decide whether a given pub/sub pair is actually compatible with the backend's transport.
+For instance, the CUDA backend currently accepts peers only when it can share CUDA VMM allocations safely.
 If a backend cannot serve a particular peer, it returns ``nullptr`` from ``create_descriptor_with_endpoint`` and the RMW falls back to normal CPU serialization of the field.